ayushanand18/GSoC_design_documents/updates/the-afternoon.md

 + **Some intriguing experiments and those doubts**.
 I have a habit, the habit of experimenting with things.
 I don't if this is good or terrible, but it keeps me interesting into things.
 I experimented a lot with the package I was rebuilding, the OBIS API, and the OBIS Mapper.
 And each time I used to monitor the network logs and look at what was actually being done in the background.
 To my surprise, I found so many endpoints and things that was not documented but was very very useful for us.
 So, I brought up issues for them and also suggested some crazy ideas.
 Part of which were accepted and the rest tabled on for further discussion.
 Open Source is all about communication, it's the pillar behind an amazing OSS.

++ **The release**.
+Apart from those massive changes, we could also manage a release on GitHub.
+That was a great moment for us.
+Bringing the package to a shape, piece by piece, arranging and cleaning up all blocks and finally releasing the package so close to the heart is mesmerizing.

+If you want to know about all the changes we had done, watch out for [the list of PRs opened by me](https://github.com/iobis/pyobis/pulls?q=is%3Apr+is%3Aclosed+author%3Aayushanand18).
+You can also [checkout the release notes here](https://github.com/iobis/pyobis/releases/tag/1.2.4).

 On top of this, I learnt some amazing development stuff, including:
 + **Pre-commits**.
 I didn't know anything about pre-commits before this project.
 They are just as cool as anything.
 We had linting, code coverage tests, PEP 8 complaince tests, everything on the pre-commit - and it was really amazing.
 I learnt it for the first time!
 + **Project Board on GitHub**.
 I had never used project boards on GitHub before and it was a great experience.
 Issue tracking, milestones, progress tracking everything closely related to the GitHub workflow and super easy to sync with.